Nikhi001/Basic_MySQL_Questions/README.md

 # Basic_MySQL_Questions

+🚀 Elevate Your MySQL Skills with These Essential Practice Questions! 🚀

+Ready to sharpen your MySQL expertise?
+Whether you’re starting out or revisiting core concepts, diving into hands-on practice is crucial for mastering SQL.
+Check out these fundamental MySQL questions designed to reinforce your knowledge and enhance your skills:

 Q-1.
 Write an SQL query to fetch “FIRST_NAME” from the Worker table using the alias name <WORKER_NAME>.

 Q-2.
 Write an SQL query to fetch “FIRST_NAME” from the Worker table in upper case.